radius-project/docs/docs/content/reference/limitations.md

 This will be addressed further in a future release.

+### Changing the Kubernetes namespace of an environment or application requires the app to be deleted and redeployed

+A Radius environment allows you to specify Kubernetes as your compute platform, as well as specify the Kubernetes namespace in which Kubernetes objects are deployed.
+Additionally, you can override the namespace for a specific application using the [kubernetesNamespace extension.]({{< ref "application-schema#kubernetesNamespace" >}}).
+Currently, changing the namespace of an environment or application requires the application to be deleted and redeployed.
+If you need to change the namespace of an application, you can do so by deleting the application and/or environment and redeploying it with the new namespace.

 ## Bicep & Deployment Engine

 ### Currently using a forked version of Bicep